suneettipirneni/reactjs-app-template/README.md

 # reactjs-app-template
-A template I use for ReactJS
+A template I use for ReactJS apps